vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/The Weight of Our Hearts.md

 - Some newer organ donors were violent offenders, who came in on the brink of death.
 "Nasty stuff, both them and their wounds."
 They almost always never made it.

 # Showdown
+The clues should have pointed to the hospital and that one of the workers, likely a skilled practitioner, was behind these recent killings.
+Isabel will only reveal herself when forced into a corner or when hunting dealers at night.
+Because of how little she can control herself when she gives into her hunger, she will prefer to be away from the public.
+It is in the crew's best interests to confront her in an isolated place.
+The more access she has to helpless people, the stronger she is.
+She cannot control whether or not she transforms.
+When she does, it's a fight to the death or until the sun rises.
+# Aftermath

 # Dangers
 ### Susan Rashad
 Mortician